 Exploring Da Nang

-Since you’ve been traveling around Vietnam for 10 days, take this day at Da Nang to relax and enjoy a nice time on the beach.
+Since you’ve been traveling around Vietnam for ten days, take this day at Da Nang to relax and enjoy a lovely time on the beach.

 Things to do: Swimming, Seeing the Dragon bridge at night